Filing a refugee appeal

 If you've missed the 15-day time limit, you must:

-• 3 copies of your notice of appeal with your application
+In addition, you must provide your notice of appeal with your application in writing without delay.

 Completing the appellant's record